KrasnitzLab/RAIDS/README.md

 bioRxiv manuscript.
 Our tools retain high accuracy in presence of somatic alterations, such as those caused by cancer.

-**This code and analysis pipeline was designed and developed for the following publication:**
+**This code and analysis pipeline were designed and developed for the following publication:**

 >  Pascal Belleau, Astrid Deschênes, David A. Tuveson, Alexander Krasnitz.
 Accurate and robust inference of genetic ancestry from cancer-derived molecular data across genomic platforms. bioRxiv 2022.02.01.478737; doi: https://doi.org/10.1101/2022.02.01.478737